ronanokane/fbSuggestsDisable/README.md

-A method to banish the dreaded suggestions that plague the feeds window.
+A method to banish the dreaded suggestions that plague the Facebook feeds window.